prrao87/prrao87.github.io/content/projects/_index.md

 slug = "projects"
 +++

-My projects in NLP, data science and engineering can be found on [GitHub](https://github.com/prrao87).
+My projects in NLP, data science and backend development can be found on [GitHub](https://github.com/prrao87).

 My favourite ones are listed below.